Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 At that point the situation did not look staggeringly promising.
 Yes, I found symbols for `store_message()` and the only other function in my source code – `main()`, but none of them referenced TPI steam.
 All that I could safely deduce was that something pertaining to the function in question resided in a module with index `3`, at an offset of `0x440`.
 Perplexed, I decided to abandon the current lead and run a file-wide search for strings.

-<div class="env-header"> Printing Out a List of References to Procedures in Global Symbols </div>
+{% include code-block-header.html title="Printing Out a List of References to Procedures in Global Symbols" %}
 {% highlight shell linenos %}
 ubuntu@ubuntu:~$ find -name "hiworld.pdb.*" -type f -print0 | xargs -0 strings -f | grep store_message
 ./hiworld.pdb.014: store_message